Skip to content

 Once signed in, click the Vote now button in the top-right corner of the page to enter the voting interface.

-2. Build Your Ballot
+2. Build Your Ballot (Pick Applications)

 The first step is to review the list of all accepted applications.
 You can browse, search, and filter to find the projects you want to support.
 If the round organizers have provided voting guidelines, you will be prompted to review them here.

-3. Allocate Votes
+3. Allocate Votes (Web Interface)

-After selecting your projects, you will proceed to your ballot.
-Here, you will see only the applications you chose.
 Enter the amount of votes you want to assign to each one.

 The interface will show you how many votes you have available to allocate in total, and will respect the "maximum votes per project" limit if one was set by the round's admins.